-Name Designation as Independent Director Supplementary Explanation of the Relationship Reasons of Appointment Jean Baptiste Duza 1 Jean-Baptiste Duzan once served as Senior Vice President of Renault.
-There are no special relations of interest between him and the Company for the fiscal year ended March 31, 2017.
-There is an agreement entered into by and between Renault and the Company with regard to an overall alliance in the automobile business including equity participation.
-At the
+Name Designation as Independent Director Supplementary Explanation of the Relationship Reasons of Appointment Jean Baptiste Duzan Jean-Baptiste Duzan once served as Senior Vice President of Renault.
+There is an agreement entered into by and between Renault and the Company with regard to an overall alliance in the automobile business including equity He has the broad and sophisticated perspective from abundant experience as a manager and the wide-ranging insight.

+Г , , , , , , , , , , , , , , , , , , , A 11

-end of the year under review, Renault held A
+participation.
+At the end of the year And he meets the

+under review, Renault held 43.4% of requirements of

-43.4% of the Company's shares (number of r
+the Company's shares (number of Independent Director.

-shares held as a percentage of total shares I
+shares held as a percentage of total

-Γ

-Renault's shares (number of shares held as a
+shares issued) and the Company held 15.0% of Renault's shares (number of

+shares held as a percentage of total

-percentage of total shares issued, including
+shares issued, including those under

-those under indirect shareholdings).
-In
+indirect shareholdings).
+In addition, one

-addition, one (1) incumbent board members
+(1) incumbent board members

-concurrently serve as Directors at the Company
+concurrently serve as Directors at the

-and Renault, and two (2) ex-officer of Renault
+Company and Renault, and two (2) ex-

-serves as Director of the Company.
-Although
+officer of Renault serves as Director of

+the Company.
+Although the Company

-the Company and Renault had transactions
+and Renault had transactions such as

-such as selling and purchasing automotive parts
+selling and purchasing automotive parts

-for the fiscal year ended March 31, 2017, the
+for the fiscal year ended March 31,

-disclosure of a summary is omitted because
+2018, the disclosure of a summary is

-such transactions may be judged to have no
+omitted because such transactions may

+be judged to have no impact on the

-impact on the judgment of shareholders and
+judgment of shareholders and investors

-investors in view of the transaction scale
+in view of the transaction scale thereof.

-thereof.
 There are no other relations of interest

-between Renault and the Company
+between Renault and the Company.
+D .
+1 .
+1

+Due to her involvement in the development of the

+auto industry and human

+resources, and her

+thorough knowledge of

+motor sports gained as an

+international female

+racing driver.
+She has

+been active in a variety of

+areas including education,

+environment and future

+mobility services.
+As a

+member of advisory

+Keiko Ihara - boards and as a policy

+advisor for the public

+sector and local

+governments, she has

+made recommendations

+from a female

+perspective.
+The Company expects her

+insights to greatly benefit

+the Company and

+contribute to its growth.

-And he meets the requirements of Independent Director.
+And she meets the

+requirements of

+Independent Director.

+Masakazu Toyoda is currently the Due to the prominent

+Chairman & CEO of The Institute of positions he has held,

+Masalrage Tarrada Energy Economics, Japan.
+Although including Vice-Minister

+Masakazu Toyoda the Company and The Institute of for International Affairs

+Energy Économics, Japan had of METI, and Special

+transactions for the fiscal year ended Advisor to the Cabinet.